 - You can also find tubes of lemongrass (and ginger) paste in the produce department of many larger grocery stores.
 They're usually in the same area that you'll find the little packets of fresh herbs.

 - I keep both Lemongrass Paste and Ginger Paste in my freezer.
-They have great, fresh flavor and make Asian cuisine super easy to throw together (Plus, they’re perfect for lazy people like myself!).
+They have great, fresh flavor and make Asian cuisine super easy to throw together (Plus, they're perfect for lazy people like me!).
 I just let the little tube sit out for about 10 minutes to thaw, squeeze out as much as I need, then pop it back in the freezer.
 It will store in the freezer indefinitely.